6K6666/dad/README.md

 4. cd into where your bot files are stored using cd PATH TO FOLDER and run the following command: pip install discord.py

-4 1/2.
-If you need to install any more modules install them with pip

-5. If you are on windows run python bot.py to start the bot

-5 1/2.
-If you are on a UNIX based OS (macOS/Linux) run python3 bot.py to start the bot
+5. If you are on windows run python bot.py to start the bot.
+If you are on a UNIX based OS (macOS/Linux) run python3 bot.py to start the bot.

 This repo will be available on an as-is basis.
 Semi-rewriting the bot is already a stretch for me.
 I probably won't provide any more support for the bot unless it blows up even more than it already has.